CYTARABINE 20MG/ML INJECTION

 Chloride Intravenous Infusion BP.

-Chemical and physical in-use stability has been demonstrated for 7 days at
+Chemical and physical in-use stability has been demonstrated for 7 days at room

 From a microbiological point of view, the product should be used immediately.
 If